adines/DeepClas4BioImagePy/README.md

 # DeepClassificationImagePy
-Plugin for ImageP that connects with the DeepClassification API
+Plugin for ImagePy that connects with the DeepClassification API